 Grief can be lonely but there are many things you can do to heal yourself from the pain of loss.
-For the price of paperback, we offer a three-month rental of the Grief Monomyth, a one-hour documentary presenting a new paradigm for healing formed on the foundation of the archetype of the hero’s journey.
+For the price of paperback, we offer a six-month rental of the Grief Monomyth, a one-hour documentary presenting a new paradigm for healing formed on the foundation of the archetype of the hero’s journey.
 Also included in this streaming package is “The Secret Map of Surviving Loss,” a re-cut of “the Grief Monomyth” in which the experiences of the grievers in the film are framed and explicated by three bereavement counselors.
 It’s really helpful to use with our free downloadable companion workbook which provides you with exercises to help you process your grief and truly understand how normal it is to feel anxiety, isolation, and disorientation as well as deep sadness after a loss.
 Whether you’re on your own or using the film to supplement grief counseling, we hope you endeavor to discover the secret map out of grief hidden inside you.

 If You’re a Grief Counselor (Lay, Professional, or In-Training)…